Stephen Dedman is an Australian SF author. His works include five novels, several roleplaying supplements, and numerous short stories.

 - "Desired Dragons" is from an essay by J. R. R. Tolkien.

-- "They Shoot Mobsters, Don't They?" and A Fistful of Data are misquoted movie titles.
+- "They Shoot Mobsters, Don't They?" and A Fistful of Data are misquoted movie titles (They Shoot Horses, Don't They? and A Fistful of Dollars).
 "The Ghoul Goes West" is an actual movie title (one of Ed Wood's).

 - Magnificent Seven Samurai: A Fistful of Data has an assorted band of characters protecting a poor community from corporate raiders.

 - Medieval Prehistory: North of the Dragonlands is medieval fantasy set in an alternate history with surviving populations of prehistoric creatures.

 - Our Dragons Are Different: The dragons in North of the Dragonlands are recognizable from their descriptions as dinosaurs and pterosaurs that somehow survived into human times.

 - Shadows Bite features a variety of vampires, from several Asian traditions as well as the classic European variety.

 - In "Never Seen By Waking Eyes", vampires and several other legendary creatures are all inspired by the same thing, seen in different contexts and circumstances.
 For instance, it can also gain sustenance from vital fluids other than blood, and a vampire that makes a lifestyle of that is a succubus.

 - Puppeteer Parasite: The existence of these is a key plot point in "As Wise As Serpents".